Guarantees and warranties for second-hand vehicles

 - for the warranty period.

-During the statutory warranty period, you must fix defects covered by the warranty.
+During the statutory warranty period, you must fix defects covered by the warranty at your expense.

 You must give the buyer a notification form before they sign the sale contract.
 This form will give them details about: